Violet-joy/Violet-joy.github.io/index.md

 excerpt: "Driven data analyst and aspiring data scientist, passionate about innovation, continuous learning, and delivering impactful insights through data."
 author_profile: true
 ---

-Welcome to my professional portfolio.
-I am **Violet Joy Owino**, a data analyst and data science enthusiast with a passion for solving real-world problems using data.
+ A data analyst and data science enthusiast with a passion for solving real-world problems using data.
 This site serves as my digital identity and showcases my journey, skills, and projects in the data field.

 Explore my:
 - **[Resume](resume)** to learn about my academic and professional background